-It’s that time of the year again—when the weather gets colder, people throw on hoodies and sweaters, horror movies are always on TV, and apple picking is finally back in season.
-The month of October means Halloween is almost here, while the promise of all things scary and loads of candy are just around the corner.
+It’s that time of the year again: The weather gets colder, people throw on hoodies and sweaters, horror movies are always on TV, and apple picking is finally back in season.
+Halloween is almost here, with the promise of loads of candy just around the corner.

 Halloween also means Jack-o’-Lanterns and pumpkin carvings.
-To help you get the most out of the season, we spoke to pumpkin carving expert Marc Evan, co-founder of Maniac Pumpkin Carvers in Yonkers, New York, about the best ways to pick a pumpkin and safely carve it up before the holiday arrives.
-We also got his pumpkin-carving tool recommendations—such as precision knives, linoleum cutters, and even LED lights—to make the activity fun and easy for the whole family.
+To help you get the most out of the season, we spoke to carving expert Marc Evan, co-founder of Maniac Pumpkin Carvers in Yonkers, New York, about the best ways to pick a pumpkin and safely carve it up before the holiday arrives.
+We also got his recommendations for the best pumpkin-carving tools—from precision knives to linoleum cutters to LED lights—to make the activity fun and easy for the whole family.

 How To Pick the Best Pumpkin